-Quantitative microscopy of water samples allows for identification and enumeration of problem epibionts during the larval stages (Agostini and Ozorio, 2022).
-As such, plankton surveys serve as a valuable detection method of biofouling risk prior to the visual appearance on seaweed crops.
-Detection of seasonal peaks in larva abundance may allow farmers to anticipate infestation severity of subsequent blade colonisation and enable adaptation of time management strategies.
-However, microscopy is labour-intensive and requires strong taxonomic expertise that could still miss cryptic or rare taxa (Chen et al., 2023).

-Integrated analysis of molecular data alongside physical observations enables investigation into the temporal lags between meroplanktonic larvae within the water column and their subsequent physical settlement upon the seaweed substrate.
-While metabarcoding has proven effective in community composition studies, its potential as a tool for early detection is increasingly evident as it offers broad taxonomic resolution and ability to detect often overlooked or cryptic species.
-Collectively, this can improve the accuracy and reliability in using molecular read data within biofouling monitoring frameworks.

 The aim of this study was to assess a combination of molecular methods (plankton eDNA and epibiont barcoding) and microscopy methods (kelp epibiont and plankton counts) in better understanding the timing and community composition of biofouling.
-To achieve this aim, we sampled a kelp farm which crop Saccharina latissima and Alaria esculenta for plankton and seaweed during a whole production cycle.
-Our first objective was to obtain a detailed ID of the epibionts on the kelp blades using both microscopy and barcoding.
-The second objective was to assess the sensitivity of eDNA metabarcoding in detecting the planktonic stages of epibionts compared to the traditional plankton microscopy counts and identification.
-Our third objective was to check for lags between the timing that kelp epibiont species are detected in the plankton (by both eDNA and microscopy) and when these appear as adult stages on the kelp.
-Finally, we checked for potential effects of depth on the distribution of epibionts on kelp blades.
+To achieve this aim, we sampled a farm of Saccharina latissima and Alaria esculenta for plankton and epibiont species composition during a whole production cycle.
+Our first objective was to obtain a high resolution taxonomic ID of the kelp epibionts using a combination of microscopy and barcoding.
+The second objective was to assess if the epibionts could be detected in the plankton and to evaluate whether the taxonomic sensitivity of eDNA metabarcoding and microscopy align in detecting seasonal patterns in abundance.
+Our third objective was to check for lags between the timing that kelp epibiont taxa are detected in the plankton (by both eDNA and microscopy) and when these appear as adult stages on the kelp.
+Finally, we checked for potential effects of depth on the distribution of epibionts on kelp front sections.

 Methods